All Hail the Power of Jesus' Name

 "All Hail the Power of Jesus' Name" is a Christian hymn.

 The hymn has been called the "National Anthem of Christendom".
 The lyrics, written by Edward Perronet, first appeared in the November, 1779 issue of the Gospel Magazine, which was edited by the author of "Rock of Ages", Augustus Toplady.

 The song was heavily altered for the Unitarian hymnal, which was also licensed to the hymnal of the Unity Church: "All Hail the Power of Truth to Save from Error's Binding Thrall."

 Bing Crosby included the hymn in his 1951 album Beloved Hymns.

 Text

-The original had eight stanza, but it is often shortened in modern hymnals; for example:
+The original had eight stanzas, but it is often shortened in modern hymnals; for example:

 1 All hail the power of Jesus' name!